 The table of contents, preface, and index are available here.

 From a review of Linear and Geometric Algebra:

 Alan Macdonald's text is an excellent resource if you are just beginning the study of geometric algebra and would like to learn or review traditional linear algebra in the process.
 The clarity and evenness of the writing, as well as the originality of presentation that is evident throughout this text, suggest that the author has been successful as a mathematics teacher in the undergraduate classroom.
 This carefully crafted text is ideal for anyone learning geometric algebra in relative isolation, which I suspect will be the case for many readers.

 -- Jeffrey Dunham, William R. Kenan Jr. Professor of Natural Sciences, Middlebury College

-The computer exercises in the book use Python, a cross-platform language freely available on the web, its library SymPy, and a module GA.
-The GA module is available here.
+The computer exercises in the book use Python, a cross-platform language freely available on the web, its library sympy, and a module ga.
+The ga module is available here.
+(Updated Sepember 2, 2013.)
 It works with Python 2.7.
 (Python 2.5 and 2.6 might also work.)
 The module is cross-platform: Linux, PC, and Mac.
+Instructions for ga are in VAGC Appendix B.pdf.
+(Updated September 2, 2013.)
 I use Geany, a free cross-platform IDE, to write my programs.

 Please send corrections, typos, or any other comments about the book to me.
 I will post them here as appropriate.